Junqo-org/junqo-platform/docs/developer/ci_cd.md

 The secret files are:

 - `db_password.conf`: Contains the password for the database user.
+(The file path may defer depending on the environment variable `DATABASE_PASSWORD_FILE`)